-The South Carolina Department of Health and Environmental Control (DHEC) has recently identified cases of Legionnaires' disease and individuals with clinically compatible illness who work at a manufacturing facility located in Richland County, SC.
-DHEC is working alongside the facility management to notify its employees and implement appropriate mitigation measures.
-To help identify additional cases, recommendations are being provided regarding testing of individuals with community-acquired pneumonia or other severe respiratory illness.
+The South Carolina Department of Health and Environmental Control (DHEC) has recently identified cases of Legionnaires' disease and individuals with clinically compatible illness who live in Darlington County, SC.
+DHEC is conducting an investigation to identify a potential source of exposure.
+This Health Advisory provides recommendations regarding testing of individuals with community-acquired pneumonia or other severe respiratory illness to help identify other potential cases.